Dignity-ghost/PyTorch-Spiking-YOLOv3/README.md

 # PyTorch-Spiking-YOLOv3
-A modified repository based on PyTorch-Spiking-YOLOv3([cwq159/PyTorch-Spiking-YOLOv3](https://github.com/cwq159/PyTorch-Spiking-YOLOv3)) and YOLOv3([ultralytics/yolov3](https://github.com/ultralytics/yolov3)), which makes it suitable for VOC-dataset.
+A modified repository based on PyTorch-Spiking-YOLOv3([cwq159/PyTorch-Spiking-YOLOv3](https://github.com/cwq159/PyTorch-Spiking-YOLOv3)) and YOLOv3([ultralytics/yolov3](https://github.com/ultralytics/yolov3)), which makes it suitable for VOC-dataset and YOLOv2.
 There is no extra contribution, and thanks for the two authors above.
+It is feasible for CNN training and testing and SNN testing.

 ## Dataset
 VOC dataset should be the same state as PyTorch-Spiking-YOLOv3, such as: